 Registration in the System for Award Management (SAM) database is a requirement for anyone doing business with the federal government: SAM For more information about SAM and help with completing your registration, click on the Help tab on the menu bar near the top of SAM’s home page.
 You will find Frequently Asked Questions (FAQs), Users’ Guides and Demonstration Videos.

 Working with APEX Accelerator advisors is always free of charge.
 Another resource is Govology, a collaborative community dedicated to providing information to small businesses that want to work with the government.
 MT APEX clients have free access to Govology webinars and training videos.

 To learn more about how and where the federal government spends money, check out http://usaspending.gov/ To find out how much money is spent in Montana, for example, type “Montana” into the search box at the top of the page and click “search.”
 On the next page, on the right-hand side you can choose from a number of filters, including: Type of Spending (grants, contract awards, loans, etc.), By Agency (who spent the money); By Recipient (who received the grant, award, etc.); By Product Service Code and By Principal NAICS Description (the type of products/services purchased).
 This is a great way to find out if the federal government buys what you have to sell.

-On FBO, also known as FedBizOpps, you can search for current opportunities, research previous awards, and register to have opportunities emailed to you.
-FBO is a government-sponsored Web site where agencies can publicly post opportunities over $25,000: https://www.fbo.gov/
+SAM is where you register your company to do business with the federal government, but it is also where you search for current opportunities, research previous awards, and sign up to have opportunities emailed to you.
+SAM is a government-sponsored Web site where agencies can publicly post opportunities over $25,000: https://sam.gov/content/home

 Montana APEX Accelerator is made possible by Big Sky Economic Development and its partner organizations across the state.